-For the September 2024 intake, the School's Published Admission Number (PAN) is 185.
-The PAN for each Year group (8-11) for 2024 is 185.
+For the September 2025 intake, the School's Published Admission Number (PAN) is 185.
+The

 Children who have an EHCP are admitted under separate statutory procedures, and not under this Policy.
 Any child who passes the selection tests and who has an EHCP that names this School will be admitted prior to the allocation of places to other applicants, and the number of places available to other children within the PAN for Year 7 will be reduced.